By

 Despite the challenges posed by decreased CPD spending, leaders can still benefit from ASCL’s support in navigating these turbulent waters.
 As part of my role, I can help you gain valuable insights and provide guidance to inform the professional development strategies for your organisation.
 This needs analysis is a free service to ASCL members, and consists of a short survey to identify your aims and barriers, a one-hour call to delve into these issues, followed by a one-page report which provides a snapshot of the discussion and links to resources available through ASCL and our partners.

-If you would be interested in this free service, please complete this initial needs assessment form
+If you would be interested in this free service, find out more and sign up

 here.